sbucdaivs/HackDavis2022/README.md

 ### Final Steps
 - ~~Team name (Riskquido?)~~
 - HTML Form validation on the final website
-- Citing the dataset used for ML
+- ~~Citing the dataset used for ML~~
 - Utilize Twilo API
 - More HTML styling
+- Hosting live website on a Google Cloud Server

 ###  Dev Website
 - Talking about the whole process
+- Demo video